 At SEON, we pride ourselves on our data enrichment processes.
 But the term can be confusing to business owners – and even to some fraud managers.
 Let’s dive into what it means to enrich data and how it can protect your company in the long run.

-Difference Between Manual & Automated Data Enrichment
+Manual vs Automated Data Enrichment

 Data enrichment is about gathering extra information based on a few data points.
 A Google search using someone’s name, for instance, constitutes manual data enrichment.
 An automated solution will aggregate extra data automatically from various sources, such as open-source databases or social media networks.

 In fraud detection, the more data you have about your users, the more informed your decisions can be when calculating risk.
-The process of gathering information often comes from data enrichment, as it allows you to complete a picture without necessarily asking users to submit the information themselves.
+The process of gathering information often comes from data augmentation, as it allows you to complete a picture without necessarily asking users to submit the information themselves.

 What Kind of Data Enrichment Tools Work to Fight Fraud?